 Figure S9.
-Heatmaps showing the levels of A) evolutionary control (resistance durability, measured by the number of years before the emergence of resistance-breaking genotypes) and B) epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) on a susceptible cultivar ‘S’, a resistant cultivar ‘R1’ carrying a completely efficient major gene (‘MG’) and a resistant cultivar ‘R2’ carrying an APR gene, for different levels of APR efficiency (vertical axis), time to APR expression (horizontal axis) and deployment strategies (columns; note that for pyramiding, R1 and R2 refer to the same cultivar).
+Heatmaps showing the levels of A) evolutionary control (resistance durability, measured by the number of years before the emergence of resistance-breaking genotypes) and B) epidemiological control (i.e., disease limitation, measured by the Green Leaf Area, ‘GLA’) on a susceptible cultivar ‘S’, a resistant cultivar ‘R1’ carrying a completely efficient major gene (‘MG’) and a resistant cultivar ‘R2’ carrying an APR gene, for different levels of APR efficiency (vertical axis), age of APR activation (horizontal axis) and deployment strategies (columns; note that for pyramiding, R1 and R2 refer to the same cultivar).
 The target pathogenicity trait of the APR gene is the sporulation duration, the level of spatial aggregation is low, and the fitness cost is 0.50.

 Table S1.
 Observed ranges of infection rate, latent period duration, sporulation rate and sporulation duration for rust fungi (genus Puccinia) measured in different cultivars of wheat and barley.
 For a given study, different lines refer to different trials carried out in different conditions (time, temperature, pathogen genotype, leaf stage).
 Footnotes indicate when the measured variable is not exactly the same as the one used in the landsepi model (and of which a definition is given in the first line of the table).